CrossTheRoadElec/Phoenix6-Documentation/source/docs/api-reference/api-usage/status-signals.rst

 Waiting for Signal Updates
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Instead of using the latest value, the user can instead opt to synchronously wait for a signal update. ``SignalValue`` provides a ``waitForUpdate(timeoutSec)`` method that will block the current robot loop until the signal is retrieved or the timeout has been exceeded.
-This replaces the need to call ``refresh()`` on cached ``SignalValue`` objects.
+Instead of using the latest value, the user can instead opt to synchronously wait for a signal update. ``StatusSignal`` provides a ``waitForUpdate(timeoutSec)`` method that will block the current robot loop until the signal is retrieved or the timeout has been exceeded.
+This replaces the need to call ``refresh()`` on cached ``StatusSignal`` objects.

 .. tip:: If you want to zero your sensors, you can use this API to ensure the set operation has completed before continuing program flow.